itdxer/neupy/site/2015/09/07/password_recovery.rst

         raw_text = binascii.unhexlify(hex_string[2:])
         return raw_text.lstrip().decode(encoding)

+This function takes just two arguments.
+First one is a binary vector.
+The second one is the string encoding that we wouldn't update in this tutorial.

-And if we test it we get word ``test`` back.
+When we test it we get string ``test`` back.

 .. code-block:: python

     >>> bin2str(str2bin("test", max_length=5))
     'test'

+Pay attention, function removed all spaces at the beggining of the string before return it.

 Save password into the network
 ------------------------------

-Now we are ready save password into the network.
+Now we are ready to save the password into the network.
-For this task we are going to define another function.
+For this task we are going to define another function that create network and save password in it.
 Let's define it and later we will check it step by step.

 .. code-block:: python